 Phimosis (aka a tight foreskin) can potentially occur at any time during life.
 Nevertheless, both phimosis and paraphimosis are most common among younger boys.
 Phimosis refers to a condition where it is painful or impossible to retract the foreskin, whereas paraphimosis occurs secondary to phimosis, when the foreskin is retracted but cannot be returned to its natural position.
+Else, this could cause serious problems in the health of your little boy.

 In both instances, the condition can cause major discomfort and affect normal blood flow in and around the penis.
 Paraphimosis is considered to be a medical emergency as the risk of preventing blood flow to the glans is high, and intervention should be sought to return the foreskin to its natural position.
 Various phimosis products for foreskin stretching are available, but it’s important to know when to seek help.
+However, before you even attempt to treat your son’s condition on your own, it’s best to seek the advice of a medical professional.
+One mistake, and you may only make the problem even worse.
+Learn about what it is by reading through below, then seek the help of your trusted pediatrician.

 What Causes Phimosis in Children?